 London tube and bus fares will go up by 6% from March

 Just as Londoners resigned themselves to another year of continual public transport disruption, with a series of strikes affecting tubes, buses, rail and Overground services that are continuing into 2023, now the cost of their often-non-existent travel is set to go up significantly.
-How much will tube and bus fares rise by?
+How much will TfL tube and bus fares increase by?
 It’s been announced that fares across the TfL network – that’s buses, tubes and some trains – will rise by 5.9 percent this year.
 It’s the biggest rise in fares for a decade.
 It’s also worth remembering that there was a 5 percent increase in TfL fares this time last year.
 Bus fares will go up by another 10p (like last year), meaning a single journey will now cost £1.75.
 The daily and weekly price caps on pay-as-you-go tube fares will increase by up to 6.7 percent, depending on the number of fare zones travelled.
 The rise had been on the cards for a while, with Sadiq dues to make a final call on it.
+Will it vary in different zones?
+Yes.
+Depending on the zone, a one-way fare will rice from between 10p and 30p.
+A Zone 1 peak fare will go up by 30p, whereas off-peak will be 20p.
+Zone 1–2 will go up by 30p during peak hours and 20p during off-peak.
+Zones 1–3,4,5 and 6 will rise by 10p during peak and off-peak times.
 When does the price increase come into effect?
 TfL fares will go up from March 2023.
 Why are fares going up?
-It’s part of TfL’s long-term strategy to get the network back on a more stable financial footing following the ravages inflicted by the pandemic and lockdowns.
-The organisation is seeking to generate £6 billion a year in fare revenue over the next few years, a 40 percent increase.
-Any other bad news for Londoners?
-Naturally.
-London commuters can expect a similar price increase for TfL fares this time next year as well.
-Oh, and restrictions on over-60
+It’s part of TfL’s long-term strategy to get the network back on a more stable financial footing following the ravages inflicted

 It’s going to snow in London next week